 Focus Area 2.1 Novel therapeutic targets and strategies.
-The development of novel therapeutics aimed at slowing and eventually preventing the progression of AD remains a critically important public health goal.
+The development of novel therapeutics aimed at slowing and eventually preventing the progression of AD remains a

+Funding Opportunity: FY 2023-2024 Page 9 of 87 critically important public health goal.
 Further, there is a need for better therapies that can improve symptoms or alter the disease course even at later stages of disease.
 High priority will be given to novel therapeutic approaches.
 These may include novel approaches to target known factors (e.g., amyloid, tau), identification of new targets, evaluation of combination therapies, non-pharmacologic interventions, or even non-traditional interventions (e.g., nutraceutical interventions and chair yoga).
 Studies may range from pure target discovery to high throughput screening campaigns to preclinical proof of concept studies to pilot or small clinical trials.
-For more advanced technologies, initial, small, PI-initiated Investigational New Drug (IND) enabling studies may be proposed.
+For more advanced technologies, initial, small, Primary Investigator (PI)-initiated Investigational New Drug (IND) enabling studies may be proposed.